dackst/nayuta/notes.md

   * Nayuta and Cygna fight with swords, but don't exactly seem to use fencing swords like laxia in Ys VIII

 * Mythos -> Mitos
-  * rather than have a race named after a random English word, (oh so they're named Mythos because they're an ancient, mythical race? okay, that would be like Charlemagne declaring himself the king of the Medievals), use a random (non-English) Greek word instead. apparently means "warp thread", like the root for the word "mitosis".
+  * rather than have a race named after a random English word, (oh so they're named Mythos because they're an ancient, mythical race? okay, that would be like Charlemagne declaring himself the king of the Medievals), use a random (not shared with English) Greek word instead. apparently means "warp thread", like the root for the word "mitosis".
+It also still means "myths" in Spanish and Portuguese.
-  Although by all likelihood what I'm doing to Greek is what the the Japanese text did to English, at least the rest of the text isn't also Greek.
-(There are some mythology references, including Greek, in the Terran monsters, though.)
+  Although by all likelihood what I'm doing to Greek (and Spanish) is what the the Japanese text did to English, at least the rest of the text isn't also Greek (or Spanish).
   * connection with mitosis could relate to their apparent ability to create, resurrect, and manipulate life.
-  * still means "myths" in Spanish and Portuguese
   * Possibly related that hajimari no kiseki [promo art](https://static.wikia.nocookie.net/kiseki/images/8/80/Key_Visual_(Hajimari).jpg) shows the grandmaster with similar white hair and holding some kind of yarn
     * even if they do ultimately turn out to be unrelated to the grandmaster, both could still be a reference to similar immortal beings who exert control over the destiny of the world and its life with [thread-related powers](https://en.wikipedia.org/wiki/Moirai).
   * maybe sprinkle in some fun veiled sewing metaphors: "cut short", "thread of history/fate", "weave/twist", "seams"